Comparison · Privacy-friendly web analytics

 • You'd rather pay one flat price than scale your costs with traffic

-• You like daily insight emails you can read in 30 seconds
+• You like a daily summary email you can read in two minutes

 • You don't need to share your stats publicly